sillsdev/StoryProducer/README.md

     * Connect to your device via USB (it will show as a drive on your computer)
         * If it does not show up as a drive, swipe down from the top.
 You should see a notification: USB for charging.
 Touch it.
 Select USB for file transfer.
     * Download StoryProducer_v[most recent version].apk and copy the file onto your phone or tablet.
 Use your file manager on your Android device to open the apk and install it onto your device.
-    * Download the .bloom template files (https://drive.google.com/drive/folders/1CxpggJUJ6QPnNgb3Veh9r7SWiLfPKCDj?usp=sharing) to your computer.
+    * Download .bloom template files from [Story Producer Resources](https://drive.google.com/drive/folders/1CxpggJUJ6QPnNgb3Veh9r7SWiLfPKCDj?usp=sharing) (these templates are corrected and vetted by SIL) to your computer.
     * Copy the the .bloom files to your SD card.
 The standard folder there is **\[SDCARD]/SP Templates**
     * Open Story Producer and select the folder "SP Templates" which is the folder that all the templates are in.
-    * After the app scans the templates, continue with registration and use the app!
+    * Continue with User Registration and test drive.

 ## Unit Tests

 #### Organization
 * All unit tests are located in the `app\src\test\java\org\sil\storyproducer\test` directory.
 * Test files are named for the class that they test, plus the word "Test" prepended.